ajl2718/saunteringcat.github.io/_posts/2021-04-04-using-docker.markdown

 ```
 docker run -p 8888:8888 my_test_environment
 ```

+Note that in order for this container to run you need to have installed jupyter.

 Now you can open up a browser and create a new notebook which will have the necessary libraries from the Docker image.
 Because this is run inside a container, no data will be stored between stopping and running the container again so any notebooks cannot be saved.